 Wowee.
 It’s fall you guys.
 And if there’s one thing I love about this time of year it’s that my body begins craving slightly heartier, soul-warming foods.
 You know like muffins!
 Pumpkin muffins even.
 Oops!
 I didn’t even realize these ones have chocolate chips.
-Ol’ well, guess I’ll have to eat them all.
+Oh well.
+Guess I’ll have to eat them all.

 That’s a total lie.
 The minute I decided to make pumpkin muffins I new I was going to dump a ton of chocolate chips in there.
 As if I even had a choice…

-These muffins require just one bowl and about 30 minutes.
-The ingredients list is also really simple, with the basics being flour, brown sugar, pumpkin, cinnamon, almond milk and chocolate chips.
+These muffins require just 1 bowl and about 30 minutes.
+The ingredients list is also really simple, with the basics being flour, brown sugar, pumpkin, cinnamon, almond milk, and chocolate chips.

 you can just leave you could easily sub in oats or even apples!